aznamingtool/AzureNamingTool/README.md

 	*docker run -p 8081:80 aznamingtool*

   **NOTES**
-    - Substitute 8081 for any used port on your machine
+    - Substitute 8081 for any port not in use on your machine
     - You will see warnings in the command prompt regarding DataProtection and keys.
 These indicate that the keys are not persisted and are only local to the container instances.

 - Access the site using the following URL